kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • County Sheriff

 County treasurers are mandated by law to issue tax warrants to county sheriffs, commanding them to receive payment of owed taxes.
-These warrants are public records; individuals can inspect them by contacting their county sheriff's office.
-They can also use any online resources a sheriff's office provides.
+These warrants are public records; individuals may inspect them by contacting their county sheriff's office.
+They may also use any online resources a sheriff's office provides.

 • The Kansas Department of Revenue

 The KDOR issues tax warrants when people fail to pay state taxes 60 days after each tax payment's due date.
-Members of the public can reach out to the department to find out if they have active tax warrants.
-They can also check the department's online Tax Warrant List, which contains details of delinquent taxpayers with large outstanding tax debts.
+Members of the public may reach out to the department to find out if they have active tax warrants.
+They may also check the department's online Tax Warrant List, which contains details of delinquent taxpayers with large outstanding tax debts.

 • District Court Clerks

 Tax warrants are filed in district courts and are converted to liens, allowing county treasurers and the KDOR to pursue the collection of taxes.
-Individuals can use the terminals at county courthouses or contact a county's district court clerk to inspect and obtain records pertaining to such warrants.
-They can also check for tax warrant records with the Kansas District Court Public Access Portal.
+Individuals may use the terminals at county courthouses or contact a county's district court clerk to inspect and obtain records pertaining to such warrants.
+They may also check for tax warrant records with the Kansas District Court Public Access Portal.

 Free Warrant Search in Kansas

-Members of the public can inspect warrant information in Kansas for free when they use the following resources:
+Members of the public may inspect warrant information in Kansas for free when they use the following resources:

 • Public access terminals in county courthouses